 A study published in the Journal of Molecular Carcinogenesis found that milk thistle can reduce the damaging effects of radiation and detoxify your body of radiation.

-From cell phones to microwaves, we are exposed to radiation continually.his can add up and have a negative impact on your health over time.
+From cell phones to microwaves, we are exposed to radiation continually.
+This can add up and have a negative impact on your health over time.
 Taking milk thistle supplements may help in thwarting the long-term effects of these dangerous substances encountered every day.

-Editor’s Note: This post was originally posted on December 18, 2015, and have been updated for quality and relevancy.
+Editor’s Note: This post was originally posted on December 18, 2015, and has been updated on November 29, 2021 for quality and relevancy.